legal resources necessary to hold negligent facilities accountable.

 A review of the hospital’s consultation notes documented that same day shows that the patient “is a nonverbal, nonresponsive” African-American male “who has an indwelling catheter [that has not been changed] according to the physician’s orders and that the tubing is “unable to be removed.”
 A urologist at the hospital was able to remove the catheter without incident but there “was some calcification around the deflated balloon.

 Do you suspect your loved one is being abused or mistreated while living at Autumn Meadows of Cahokia?
-If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
+If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565.
 Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Cahokia.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.